edadma/funl-old/src/docs/index.md

 	res1: funl.lia.Rational = 7/6

 The example highlights FunL's *exact arithmetic* capability.
-The type `lia.Rational` is the rational or fraction type.
+The type `funl.lia.Rational` is the rational or fraction type.
 The REPL creates a new variable for every result.
 In this case, the result variable is `res1`.
 The following code

 	res1^-1